Jon Jay: St. Louis Cardinals

 With increased playing time in 2013, Jay established career-highs in PA (628), doubles (27), runs (75), BB (52), and RBI (67).
 However, his batting average (.276) and SLG (.370) slumped to career lows.
 Jay was third among NL center fielders in games played (153), fourth in putouts (335), first in double plays (three), and second in fielding percentage (.997).
 Conversely, advanced defensive metrics showed he was ten runs below average for center fielders for defensive runs saved (DRS), ranking 32nd in MLB.
-From 2011–13, Fangraphs rated his arm at 21st out of 21 centerfielders who played at least 2,000 innings.
+From 2011 to 2013, Fangraphs rated his arm at 21st out of 21 centerfielders who played at least 2,000 innings.
 Runners advanced for extra bases on Jay in 60 percent of plays.

 The Cardinals agreed with Jay on a one-year $3.25 million contract on January 17, 2014, to avoid arbitration.
 Through 2013, Jay had a career batting average of .300 with a .356 OBP and a .400 SLG.

 After the Cardinals acquired outfielder Peter Bourjos in a trade with the Los Angeles Angels of Anaheim during the offseason of 2013, Jay's role on the club was expected to be reduced during 2014.
 Bourjos's impressive defensive ability was one of the main reasons for the trade, as Jay's 2013 defensive campaign was probably the worst of his career.
 But after a poor offensive April for Bourjos, Jay's playing time started to increase throughout the season, as Bourjos found himself on the bench more and more.
 By the end of the season, Jay finished batting .303, with three home runs while driving in 46 runs.
 Although appearing in only 17 fewer games in 2014 than in 2013, Jay had 135 fewer at-bats, and could not contend for the batting title, where at one point in September he was batting well over .320, which was higher than the final .319 batting average of Justin Morneau, who won the batting title.
 He led the major leagues in hit by pitch, with 20.
 During the postseason, where Jay had historically struggled throughout his career, he batted .478, going 14-29 throughout the NLDS and NLCS.

 In the off-season preceding the 2015 season, Jay had surgery on the left wrist, which did not heal completely.
 He struggled through other injuries on the same wrist, such as a bone bruise and tendinitis, hampering his ability to hit effectively.
 Jay missed a number of games in the month of May, and another 57 from July 1 to September 4.

 San Diego Padres

 On December 8, 2015, Jay was traded to the San Diego Padres in exchange for Jedd Gyorko.
 After a productive first couple of months of the season for the Padres, Jay suffered a broken forearm on June 19 and was placed on the DL on June 28.
-He was reactivated on September 6th and finished the season with a .291 batting average in 90 games played.
+He was reactivated on September 6 and finished the season with a .291 batting average in 90 games played.